valsan-azerty-boi/bot-music-discord/README.md

 # bot-music-discord
+- A simple discord bot for listening music build with python 3
-dont forget to install dependencies, ffmpeg binaries and a .env file your discord token bot
+- Don't forget to install dependencies/requirements, ffmpeg binaries and a .env file your discord token bot